Jimmy Meadows (rugby league): Batley Bulldogs

 He is now head coach of University of Leeds Rugby League team alongside his team mates Aidan McGowan (Backs and fighting coach) and Josh Hodson (Middles and Wrestling coach).

 London Broncos (re-join)

 On 10 November 2023 it was reported that he had re-signed for the London Broncos in the Super League.

 Bradford Bulls

 On 3 July 2024 it was reported that he had signed for Bradford in the RFL Championship.

+London Broncos (re-join)

+On 4 December 2025 it was reported that he had re-joined the London Broncos in the RFL Championship.

+In February 2026 Meadows set a new club record of 42 points in a game.
+He scored two tries and converted 17 out of 18 attempts at goal in London's win over the North Wales Crusaders at Plough Lane.